 Medical devices are products which are used to diagnose, prevent, relieve or treat a disease, disability, injury, etc. There are more than 500,000 different types of medical devices available, covering anything from wheelchairs and glasses to pacemakers, mobile phone apps and state-of-the-art surgical equipment.

-Medical devices are divided into four classes: I, IIa, IIb and III.
-Class I is associated with the lowest risk, while class III is associated with the highest risk.
-For example, walking frames are classified as class I, whereas breast implants are class III devices.
+Medical devices are grouped into four classes known as I, IIa, IIb and III, with Class I being the lowest risk and Class III being the highest risk.
+A class I medical device could be a walker, whereas breast implants are class III medical devices.

 CE marking to certify safety and performance